amarinediary/User-Activity-Monitoring/README.md

 };
 ```

-## Get an array of all users currently online.
+## Get an array of all users currently online
 ```php
 <?php